The Mall Blackburn: Modernisation

-A local newspaper, the Lancashire Telegraph, launched a campaign in June 2002 to have the square bulldozed, which drew attention from the public.
-In October 2003, the centre’s then owners, Reit Asset Management, announced plans for the redevelopment of square.
+A local newspaper, the Lancashire Telegraph, launched a campaign in June 2002 to have Lord Square in the shopping centre bulldozed, which drew attention from the public.
+In October 2003, the centre’s then owners, Reit Asset Management, announced plans for the redevelopment of the square.

 Further proposals for a revamp of the centre were put forward in January 2004, when the then owners of the centre lodged plans to redevelop the centre.
 However, when the Mall Company purchased the centre they scrapped the proposed redevelopment plans.

 Demolition of the centre began in early 2008.
 In August of that year, progress on the redevelopment of the shopping centre was criticised by local business owners.
 The contractors (Balfour Beatty), who originally demolished the square, had withdrawn from rebuilding it, and no new contractor had been appointed four months later.
 New contractors, (Taylor Woodrow), were appointed in September 2008 by the shopping centre owners.
 The revamped centre was eventually opened in 2010.
 It features new shops and areas, as well as television screens, Ask Me points and other enhanced features.